-It’s just like beets and chocolate: can you taste beetroot in a chocolate cake?
-As with the chocolate beetroot flourless fondants recipe, you can’t taste the beetroot as such, but it gives the chocolate a luxurious, natural red velvet colour, adds that perfect moisture and fudginess (is that a word?) to the fondants.
+It's just like beets and chocolate: can you taste beetroot in a chocolate cake?
+As with the chocolate beetroot flourless cake, you can’t taste the beetroot as such.
+Instead, it gives the chocolate a luxurious, natural red velvet colour, adds that perfect moisture and fudginess to the fondants.

 Carrot cake - in all forms - is the same.
 As you can see from the recipe, there are a lot of carrots making the cake moist, lush and deliciously healthy.
 I personally think it has a subtle naturally sweeter taste to the cake.
 It seems even a little rustic.
 If you can find the words, please do tell me below your impressions, as I honestly can't tell that much of a difference between the two!

 As I was developing the recipe for individual carrot cakes, I wondered if I could cut the sugar quantity yet again, without damaging the flavour.
 Why do so many carrot cake recipes contain such an unnecessary whopping amount of sugar?
 I put this carrot cake to the test many times by reducing the sugar gradually - and it works with much less sugar.

 Do the sugar glance test for carrot cake recipes.
 If you see the same amount of sugar as the quantity of carrots in a carrot cake recipe, there is way too much.
 Carrots are naturally sweet enough and purple carrots are just as sweet.
 One of the most important rules I've learned about baking from many top French pastry chefs in Paris is:

 Too much sugar can mask the flavours and kill the recipe.